risk-first/website/CONTRIBUTING.md

 git@github.com:risk-first/website.wiki.git
 ```

-And then submit pull-requests to get your work merged into the `master` branch for everyone to see.
+~~And then submit pull-requests to get your work merged into the `master` branch for everyone to see.~~

+**Note:** Github doesn't support pull-requests for wiki pages (yet).
+Instead raise an issue on this project and give details of your clone within github so that we can pull from it.

 ## Credit